mozilla-releng/scriptworker-scripts/README.md

-an implmentation of scriptworker for moving TC artifacts to release buckets
+an implementation of scriptworker for moving TC artifacts to release buckets

 ## install